-PHA provides housing to approximately 11,800 low-income households in public housing developments and scattered sites units in the City of Philadelphia.
-Through the Housing Choice Voucher Program, which also includes former public housing units that have been converted to project-based assistance under the Rental Assistance Demonstration program, PHA assists approximately 18,600 low-income households in locating and renting housing in privately owned properties.
+In FY 2021, PHA provided housing to approximately 11,900 low-income households in public housing developments and scattered sites units in the City of Philadelphia.
+Through the Housing Choice Voucher Program, which also includes former public housing units that have been converted to project-based assistance under the Rental Assistance Demonstration program, PHA assisted approximately 17,600 low-income households in locating and renting housing in privately owned properties.
+The number of households served by PHA varies over time based on numerous factors including occupancy of new developments; redevelopment, including demolition, disposition, construction and relocation timetables; award of new special purpose and/or other voucher allocations; lease up success rates; and other factors.